gavinfielder/pft/README.md

  - `./test -=f s` runs only recently failed tests that start with 's'.

 ### Test History Logging
-test\_history.csv is a CSV file of records composed of test number, test name, timestamp of last pass, timestamp of lass fail.
-Turning this option on means that the test history will be read on start, will be written on completion (unless `-W` is specified), and the additional options above are made available.
-The Makefile option `TEST_OUTDATED_TIME` determines how much time passes before tests become 'outdated'.
+By default, PFT will track the last time each test passes and fails, and print information about the most recent run of each test.
+Tests' history will also become 'outdated' if their age exceeds the value set in the PFT Makefile.
+This feature also allows selecting tests to run by whether they have recently passed or failed.
+See [Additional options when test history logging is enabled](#additional-options-when-test-history-logging-is-enabled).

-The PFT Makefile removes test\_history.csv whenever unit\_tests.c is strictly newer, as this feature only remains coherent when the test numbers do not change.
-By default the enable-test and disable-test scripts, as they modify unit\_tests.c, will trigger such removal of test\_history.csv.
-There is an option in the makefile to disable the history removal behavior, as well as an option in each of these scripts to touch test\_history.csv to prevent the removal trigger.
+By default, the PFT Makefile removes the test history whenever unit\_tests.c is strictly newer.
+This prevents the test history from becoming corrupted when you add your own tests (potentially changing the test numbers).
+By default the enable-test and disable-test scripts, as they modify unit\_tests.c, will trigger such removal of history.csv.
+There is an option in the makefile to disable the history removal behavior, as well as an option in each of these scripts to touch history.csv to prevent the removal trigger.
+Use these options at your own discretion.

 ### Debugger Compatibility Mode
 Debuggers tend to only work well on single-threaded single processes, so "debugger compatibility mode" means "disable forking and multithreading".
 It also disables signal handling. `-d` is identical to `-XTS`.
 By default, debugger compatibility mode is turned on when running a single test e.g. `./test 42`.